derezed/trevorjarrettcom-2016-refresh/README.md

 # trevorjarrettcom-2016-refresh
-Refreshing www.trevorjarrett.com with a new design.
+Refreshing www.trevorjarrett.com with a new design because I seem to change designs as often as I change my car's oil.